ansible/community/group-aws/utility-modules.md

 convert it to a string and incude that string in the final message.
 In most cases this will give a nice printout.
-Beware, though, that there are no rules for python exceptions so if your exceptions are abnormal (e.g. you need to call the .beam_me_up() message before you can get a string) you should verify that it works correctly expecially if your exception includes a `response` member.
+Beware, though, that there are no rules for python exceptions so if your exceptions are abnormal (e.g. you need to call the .beam_me_up() message before you can get a string) you should verify that it works correctly especially if your exception includes a `response` member.
 Please contact the AWS working group with any problematic examples you find.